High potential employees are 91% more valuable to a business than non-high potential workers.

 It’s important for businesses to establish what it is that they want employees to have ‘high potential’ for?

-According to an article by Harvard Business Review, a common error for businesses is defining high potential as the ability of an individual to advance up the ranks.
-HBR argues that someone who can climb the career ladder to become a leader doesn’t always translate into someone who makes a crucial contribution to the rest of the organization.
+A common error for businesses is defining high potential as the ability of an individual to advance up the ranks.
+However, someone who can climb the career ladder to become a leader doesn’t always translate into someone who makes a crucial contribution to the rest of the organization.

 The exact detail of what your business wants to uncover high potential employees to do will vary, but in essence, you’re looking to uncover the ability in someone to be an effective senior manager who drives performance, and the desire to move to the top within your organization.

-Writing for Fast Company, Dr. Tomas Chamorro-Premuzic, an international authority in psychological profiling and talent management, outlines these tips for how businesses can identify true high potential employees
+Dr. Tomas Chamorro-Premuzic, an international authority in psychological profiling and talent management, outlines these tips for how businesses can identify true high potential employees.

-Hogan Assessments has over 30 years of research in this field and has developed the Hogan High Potential Model that organizations of all sizes and sectors have successfully used.
+Hogan Assessments has developed the Hogan High Potential Model that organizations of all sizes and sectors have successfully used.
 According to Hogan, personality assessment is the ideal empirical base on which to build any high-potential program.

 ‘These are objectively measured, enduring, stable characteristics that aren’t impacted by politics, relationships, or context,’ says Ryan Ross, Hogan’s managing partner.

 Hogan’s high potential model identifies leadership potential along three dimensions.